BaronKimaru/ngGoals/README.md

 # NgGoals

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

-Can be accessed at https://nggoal.netlify.app
+The above project can be accessed at https://nggoals.netlify.app

 ## Development server